sparkflows/sparkflows-docs/docs/mlops/admin-guide/online-model-serving.rst

 ------------
   * One would need an MLflow server installed and running.
 The steps to install the same can be found in the official documentation of MLflow here - https://mlflow.org/docs/latest/quickstart.html
   * Ensure that the port 5000 onwards on the MLflow machine is free to be exposed as end point to deploy models
+  * Ensure the port 8086 (or the port where the MLOps server is started) is open on the machine.
   * Prerequisites on the MLflow instance
         * JDK 1.8
         * Python 3.7